 - Test that your microphone (and headphones if using) are working correctly before joining the call, or in the pre-meeting period

 - Wearing headphones and mic is much preferred, to avoid hearing typing sounds over an open microphone

 - In the beginning of the meeting, present the slide with information about the practicalities of the call (see the template)

 - Use the “mute all” function as a general practice in large groups

 - Turn off your own camera, or minimise the window, if calls start lagging (ensuring that you can hear is more useful than being able to see everyone)

 - Resist the urge to make ad-hoc comments as the delay to sound causes confusion and breaks the conversation flow.

-- When talking try to pause more frequently than you would if the meeting was face-to-face; this allows for lag and enables people to make points when required.
+- When talking try to pause more frequently and speak more slowly than you would if the meeting was face-to-face; this allows for lag and enables people to make points when required

 - Ensure that participants have equal opportunities to e.g. ask questions, keeping diversity in mind.

 - Keep the time allocated to your presentation